Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Discussion

-Our method admits several possible extensions.
-In contexts where it is scientifically plausible that the parameter of interest $\beta_{k}$ is sparse, enforcing sparsity via $\ell_1$ penalization is an attractive option.
-However, we note that if most elements of $\beta_k$ are truly equal to zero, $\beta_k$ is correctly specified under pseudo-Huber constraints (up to negligible differences between medians and pseudo-Huber centers).
-In addition, while estimation will be valid in the presence of longitudinal or cluster-dependent observations, it remains to extend our inferential methods to this setting.
-Finally, it may be of interest to extend our method to address settings in which Neyman-Scott-type problems \citep{neyman1948consistent} are of concern due to the presence of nuisance parameters whose dimension grows with number of observations.
+Our method is not without limitations, and admits several possible extensions.
+While our target estimand is identifiable in the presence of systematic measurement error in the form of multiplicative row and column perturbations to its mean, no such guarantees exist for other forms of measurement error.
+A notable form of measurement error that is not addressed by our method is cross-sample contamination.
+Accordingly, we encourage the use of decontamination techniques \citep{davis2018simple, clausen2022modeling} prior to the use of our proposed method.
+In addition, in contexts where it is scientifically plausible that the parameter of interest $\beta_{k}$ is sparse, enforcing sparsity via $\ell_1$ penalization is an attractive option.
+However, we note that if most elements of $\beta_k$ are truly equal to zero, $\beta_k$ is correctly specified under pseudo-Huber constraints up to negligible differences between medians and pseudo-Huber centers (see Example 2).
+Furthermore, while estimation will be valid in the presence of longitudinal or cluster-dependent observations, it remains to extend our inferential methods to this setting.
+Finally, computation can become prohibitively expensive when $J \gtrapprox 10^4,$ and exact and approximate algorithms could be explored to enhance the scalability of the method.